National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/onboarding.md

 ## Researcher Eligibility {#sec-onboarding-eligibility}

 Citizen scientists, researchers from foreign institutions, and researchers from U.S.-based institutions are all eligible to have access to the N3C Data Enclave.
-Everyone with an Enclave account has access to the tools and public datasets that are available in the Enclave.
+Everyone with an N3C Data Enclave account has access to the tools and public [datasets](https://covid.cd2h.org/external-datasets) that are available in the Enclave.

-There are several levels of Electronic Health Record (EHR) data that are available within the Enclave.
-(For more information about the levels of data, see the section 'Description of Levels 1, 2, 3' in the 'Getting & Managing Data Access' chapter.
+There are several levels of Electronic Health Record (EHR) data that are available within the N3C Data Enclave.
+For more information about the levels of data, see section [Description of Levels 1, 2, 3] ( From 'Getting & Managing Data Access' chapter).

-LINK NEEDS TO BE ADDED HERE)
+If an individual is not affiliated with an institution, they are termed a “citizen scientist”.
 Citizen scientists are only eligible to access synthetic data (Level 1).
-This data is artificial but statistically comparable to, and computationally derived from, the original EHR data.
+This data set is artificial but statistically-comparable to, and computationally derived from, the original EHR data.

-Researchers from foreign institutions are eligible to access synthetic data (Level 1) and patient data that has been deidentified by removing protected health information (PHI) (Level 2).
-(PHI includes 18 elements defined by the Health Insurance Portability and Accountability Act (HIPAA).)
+Researchers from institutions outside the U.S. are eligible to access synthetic data (Level 1) and patient data that has been deidentified by removal of protected health information (PHI) (Level 2).
+Protected health information includes 18 elements defined by the Health Insurance Portability and Accountability Act (HIPAA).
+(A list of identifiers that the HIPAA Privacy Rule applies to is available on the U.S. Department of Health & Human Services website in the section '[The second is the "Safe Harbor" method](https://www.hhs.gov/hipaa/for-professionals/privacy/special-topics/de-identification/index.html)’.)

-Researchers from U.S.-based institutions are eligible to access synthetic data (Level 1), deidentified patient data (Level 2) and patient data that includes dates of service and patient zip code (Level 3).
-(The latter data set is referred to as a limited dataset because it contains only 2 of the 18 PHI elements.)
+Researchers from U.S.-based institutions are eligible to access synthetic data (Level 1), deidentified patient data (Level 2), and patient data that includes dates of service and patient zip code (Level 3).
+(The Level 3 data set is referred to as a _limited_ dataset because it contains only 2 of the 18 PHI elements.)
+Table 1 describes the data access levels, eligibility, and access requirements.

 ## Registration {#sec-onboarding-registration}